System Design Space

 Validated by real production pressure

-Large production scenarios proved the orchestrator was viable for mission-critical systems, not just experiments.
+A conference demo and production under peak traffic are different worlds.
+Large production scenarios proved the orchestrator could carry mission-critical systems, not just tidy demonstrations.

 Key takeaways